jasonbayton/11ty/_src/android/android-enterprise-faq/managed-play-paid-apps-no-longer-available.md

 ### What are the alternatives?

 1. **Volume licensing through the app developer** - contact the developer directly to arrange enterprise licensing.
 A common pattern is for the developer to publish a free version of the app that activates with a licence key pushed via managed configurations
-2. **Private app distribution** - if the app is developed in-house or by a contracted vendor, distribute it as a private app through managed Google Play or via [direct APK installation through AMAPI](/android/android-enterprise-faq/amapi-direct-apk-installation/)
+2. **Private app distribution** - if the app is developed in-house or by a contracted vendor, distribute it as a private app through managed Google Play or via [direct APK installation through AMAPI](/android/android-enterprise-faq/amapi-direct-apk-installation/) or Custom DPC.
 3. **Free alternatives** - evaluate whether a free or freemium alternative exists that meets the same business requirement

 This limitation applies specifically to managed Google Play.
-On unmanaged personal devices, users can still purchase apps through the standard Google Play Store using their personal Google account.
+On unmanaged personal profiles - so BYOD, COPE, or indeed no management at all - users can still purchase apps through the standard Google Play Store using their personal Google account.